-Clark had two hits in the second game giving her four hits for the Betsy Layne (2-0) travels to Millard tomorrow evenign where they will play a doubleheader against the Lady Mustangs.
+Clark had two hits in the second ame giving her four hits for the

+Betsy Layne (2-0) travels to Millard tomorrow evenign where they will play a doubleheader against the Lady Mustangs.
 Game time is 5 p.m.

+Early Times

-Early Times 1/2 gal. \$1499 All taxe paid J & J Liquors Betsy Layne • 478-2477 SUPPORT • VOTE • ELECT
+1/2 gal.
+S1499 Although J & J Liquors

-JUNIOR JOSEPH
+Betsy Layne • 478-2477

+SUPPORT • VOTE • ELECT

-For Your Next
+JUNIOR JOSEPH For Your Next

-Democrat-#5 on the ballot-May 25th Primary
+Democrat-#5 on the ballot-May 25th Primary Honest, Dedicated, Committed you can be proud of.

-Honest, Dedicated, Committed To Serving All The People of Floyd County

-Your Candidate For Change and Progress!
+To Serving All The People of Floyd County Your Candidate For Change and Progress!

-CITIZENS OF FLOYD COUNTY:

-To have change and progress you need a jailer that will be dedicated and committed to working long hours, day and night if necessary, to show results.
-I am a man of my word, and as your public servant I will work day and night and strive hard to give you a jailing system you can be proud of.
-Your support and vote will not be forgotten!
+CITIZENS OF FLOYD COUNTY: To have change and progress you need a jailer that will be dedicated and committed to working long hours, day and night if necessary, to show results.
+I am a man of my word, and as your public servant I will work day and night and strive hard to give you a jailing system